ACADEMIC MAP (Effective Summer 2021 and after)

-The Italian major requires thirty (30) semester hours numbered above 2220, including ITA 2240, 3420, 3421, at least one 3000-level literature course in Italian (ITW 3100, 3101), and a minimum of twelve semester hours at the 4000 level.
+The Italian major requires thirty semester hours numbered above 2220, including ITA 2240, 3420, 3421, at least one 3000-level literature course in Italian (ITW 3100, 3101), and a minimum of twelve semester hours at the 4000 level.
 A maximum of six semester hours from among the following coursework may count toward the thirty semester hour requirement: ITT 3430, 3500, 3501, 3520, 3523r.
-Students with previous experience (such as high school study, study abroad, or native fluency) must consult the Italian Division for appropriate placement before enrolling.
-Majors must complete 12-18 hours for a minor.
+Majors must complete 12-15 hours for a minor (more if required by minor department).
 All courses taken to fulfill the 30 hours of major course work must be taken for a letter grade.
 A grade of C minus or better must be earned in each course applied toward any major or minor degree earned in the department.

-Placement tests are available only for French, German and Spanish.
+Placement tests are available through the FSU Assessment & Testing Facility for French, German and Spanish.
+Students with prior proficiency in languages other than French, German, and Spanish must consult an advisor in the Department of Modern Languages for proper course placement.
 If you are placed above a milestone, it is important that you continue with the next milestone in its place.
-Students with any language proficiency must consult an advisor in the Department of Modern Languages for proper course placement.
 Total hours above 120 vary based on language proficiency level of student.

 Mapping Coordinator: Shellie Camp